-- Submission: Authors submit their research manuscripts to the journal through an online submission system.
+- Submission: Authors submit their manuscripts to the journal through an online submission system.
 The manuscript typically includes the research findings, methodology, analysis, and conclusions.

 - Editorial Assessment: Upon submission, the journal's editors assess the manuscript's suitability for publication.
 They review factors such as adherence to the journal's scope, formatting guidelines, and ethical considerations.
 Manuscripts that do not meet the journal's criteria may be rejected at this stage.

 - Reviewer Assignment: The editors identify and assign appropriate peer reviewers if the manuscript passes the initial assessment.
 Reviewers are selected based on their expertise, knowledge, and qualifications in the specific subject area of the manuscript.

 - Peer Review: The assigned reviewers evaluate the manuscript in detail.
 They assess various aspects, including originality, methodology, data analysis, results interpretation, and scientific rigor.
 Reviewers may provide feedback, suggestions, and recommendations for improving the manuscript.
 JAIM employs a blind review process.
 In this type of review, the identities of both the authors and the reviewers are kept confidential.
 The purpose is to reduce bias and ensure that the evaluation of the manuscript is based solely on its scientific merit.

 - Reviewer Recommendations: Reviewers provide their recommendations to the journal's editors after reviewing the manuscript.
 The recommendations can include acceptance, revision with major or minor changes, or rejection.
 Reviewers' comments are typically confidential and only shared with the authors and journal editors.